You Are Here: Scientists Unveil Precise Map Of More Than A Billion Stars

 Scientists around the world who were watching the event online struggled to take it all in.
 "This is like massive scientific progress and we were blinked an image," said Jackie Faherty, an astronomer at the American Museum of Natural History, one of more than a dozen astronomers who woke up before dawn and gathered together at the Flatiron Institute in New York City to watch.

 Then it was time to play, as the scientists bent their heads over their laptops and tried to download data.
-Researchers are expecting a slew of new discoveries in the coming hours and days, but analyses will go on for years and even decades.
+Researchers are expecting a slew of discoveries in the coming hours and days, but analyses will go on for years and even decades.

 "This is the data we're going to be working on for the rest of my career.
 Probably no data set will rival this," Faherty said.
 "It's the excitement of the day that we see it.
 It's why we were up at 5 a.m. to get here.
 It's exciting to be around each other and trying to get the data all at once.
 It's a day we're going to remember."